 My word of advice?
 Don’t be that person.
 Here’s why…

 With rare exception, WDW Cast Members (CM) (Disneyspeak for “employees”) and their spouses/domestic partners get very, VERY few park passes they can just freely give out to friends.
-Granted, full time (FT) hourly CMs can usually get 3 people in, up to 12 times per year, while working around blockout dates.
-FT salaried CMs can get 3 people in at any time (again, with blockout dates).
+Granted, full time (FT) hourly CMs can usually get a small handful of people in, up to a certain amount of times per year, while working around blockout dates.
+FT salaried CMs can also get a small handful of people in at any time (again, with blockout dates).
 But for nearly all of those instances, if the guests are not the following:

 - Sons and daughters (including step, adopted, foster or temporary custody)